 There are two processes to Salvation: 1) Jesus’ Redemptive Power, and 2) Our Obedience to God.
 The mathematical formula and logic for Salvation would look like this: A + B => C

-Now, if there was no B (no sinner), there would be no need for an A (savior) , so then, Not B, Not C. Also because there were no other name given other than Jesus Christ to represent A (Acts 4:12); therefore, B cannot imply C, we need A. Most time when the Bible is referring to the process of salvation, such as “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God; not of works, lest any man should boast.”
+Now, if there was no B (no sinner), there would be no need for an A (savior) , so then, Not B, Not C. Also because there was no other name given other than Jesus Christ to represent A (Acts 4:12); therefore, B cannot imply C, we need A. Most time when the Bible is referring to the process of salvation, such as “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God; not of works, lest any man should boast.”
 The Bible is referring to the process in “A”, and showing that if there is no A, there is no C. The statement is still true: B cannot produce C.

 Before the final reward is given, it must be decided who are fitted to share the inheritance of the righteous.
 This decision must be made prior to the second coming of Christ in the clouds of heaven; for when He comes, His reward is with Him, “to give every man according as his work shall be.”
 Revelation 22:12.
-Before His coming, then, the character of every man’s work will have been determined, and to every one of Christ’s followers the reward will have been apportioned according to his deeds. – (COL 310.1 – Ellen G. White)
+Before His coming, then, the character of every man’s work will have been determined, and to every one of Christ’s followers, the reward will have been apportioned according to his deeds. – (COL 310.1 – Ellen G. White)

-In summary, salvation by faith and salvation by works are joint processes in the plan of salvation for humans who keep the commandments of God, and have the testimony of Jesus Christ.
+In summary, salvation by faith and salvation by works are joint processes in the plan of salvation for humans who keep the commandments of God and have the testimony of Jesus Christ.
 They are not afraid of the devil’s ploy that uses these terms to confuse us.
-We are certain of Jesus message and the plan of God for our lives.
+We are certain in Jesus’ message and the plan of God for our lives.
 It is just as John saw it: “…And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
-And the sea gave up the dead who were in it; and death and hell delivered up the dead who were in them: and they were judged every man according to their works.”
+And the sea gave up the dead who were in it, and death and hell delivered up the dead who were in them: and they were judged every man according to their works.”